Your basket is currently empty!

 While some may perceive these medications negatively due to potential side effects such as appetite loss or sleep problems, their role in enhancing cognitive function should not be discounted without careful consideration.

-In many cases, proper use of medication can significantly improve for those living with ADHD.
+In many cases, proper use of medication can significantly improve quality of life for those living with ADHD.

 This brief discussion offers only a glimpse into the complexities surrounding understanding and addressing under-stimulation in individuals with ADHD.